 Video of the Exhibition

 The relationships between economy, ecology and work are redefined in each of these projects.
 The instigators of this care are extraordinarily diverse groups of people: activists, lawyers, anthropologists, artists, but also city councils and companies, working together with architects and planners.
 Care is always concrete, the specific local conditions are the starting point, as the exhibition shows, including earthquake-proof and sustainable village development in China, flood protection through traditional low-carbon building techniques in Pakistan and Bangladesh, the diverse conversion of modernist buildings in Brazil and Europe, an ecological community land trust in Puerto Rico, the revitalisation of historical irrigation systems in Spain, new concepts for public spaces and mixed urban districts in Vienna, London and Nairobi.
 The exhibition ‘Critical Care’ shows how architecture and urbanism are helping to revive the planet.
 The repair of the future has begun.

-A book is being published by MIT Press to accompany the exhibition, ‘Critical Care.
+A book was published by MIT Press to accompany the exhibition, ‘Critical Care.
 Architecture and Urbanism for a Broken Planet‘, containing all 21 case studies as well as 12 essays by international authors on the topics of work, economy and ecology in architecture; edited by Angelika Fitz, Elke Krasny and Architekturzentrum Wien.